middlewares/negotiation/README.md

 #### `__construct(array $formats = null)`

-Set the available formats to negotiate.
-By default uses [these](src/formats.php)
+Set the available formats to negotiate sorted by priority.
+By default uses [these](src/formats_defaults.php)

 #### `defaultFormat($format)`